roberddd/PF2B/docs/preferences/misc.md

 #### Import

 - **Remove Non-Mesh Elements**: This is useful for cleaning up imported plant assets that may have unnecessary elements like empties or other non-mesh objects attached.
 - **Geometry Load Buffer**: Adds extra time (in seconds) before exporting to allow PlantFactory to fully load the geometry.
 This helps prevent the "*[Are you sure you want to abort the export?](../support/faq.md#i-receive-a-are-you-sure-you-want-to-abort-the-export-popup-during-import)*" popup that may appear if the geometry isn't fully loaded before the export starts.
+Type in a custom value to go below or above the minimum or maximum value.

+    !!! info2 ""
-This setting affects only the [Browse via Blender](../workflow/browse_via_blender.md) mode and while importing one plant at a time without the queue functionality.
-Type in a custom value to go below or above the minimum or maximum value
+        This setting affects only the [Browse via Blender](../workflow/browse_via_blender.md) mode and while importing **one** plant at a time without the queue functionality.

 #### Bridge